 Many pet parents look to grain-free or gluten-free diets when they suspect a food allergy in their dogs or cats, but the reality is that the most common food allergens stem from protein sources, such as chicken, beef, and fish.
-Food allergy symptoms are along the lines of itchiness and gastrointestinal upset, and home-cooked meals or “novel protein” diets are typically best to pursue for allergy trials instead of resorting to “grain-free”.
+Food allergy symptoms may include itchiness, skin infections, and gastrointestinal upset.
+Home-cooked meals or “novel protein” diets are typically best to pursue for allergy trials instead of resorting to “grain-free”.

 If your pet is currently eating a grain-free diet and you are reluctant to make the transition away, we advise consulting your veterinarian about pursuing a cardiac ultrasound (echocardiogram) to see if your dog has evidence of cardiomyopathy.
 If your dog is found to be affected, even without showing any clinical signs, it’s recommended to change the diet to a grain-based commercial diet.
 If you have a dog that is “at risk” for taurine deficiency (including American Cocker Spaniels, Golden Retrievers, Newfoundlands, and Dalmatians) and is eating an implicated diet, we advise having their blood taurine levels checked.

-While there is still research to be studied in suggesting specific brands of dog food, for now, we recommend checking individual diets and avoiding formulas that include peas, lentils, and potatoes (including sweet potatoes) together, as these ingredients are possibly associated with the condition.
+While there is still research to be done, for now, we recommend checking individual diets and avoiding formulas that include peas, lentils, and potatoes (including sweet potatoes) together, as these ingredients are possibly associated with the condition.
 Some diets may include a few or one of these ingredients; if one of the ingredients is listed without the other two, it is less of a concern especially if appears lower on the ingredient list.

 While these studies and the accompanying FDA warning can appear alarming, the truth in what we know right now is that there is no direct evidence showing that a specific dog food type, brand, or even ingredient is exclusively responsible for taurine-deficiency DCM in dogs.
 Because these ingredients identified by the FDA report have not yet been comprehensively studied, we cannot conclude any underlying dietary cause of this condition.
 If you have any questions regarding your pet’s specific dietary needs or individual care, please do not hesitate to reach out to Fuzzy.
 We are here to keep your pet heart-happy!